Managing social media messages and comments can be an absolute nightmare when you don’t have the right tool.

-- Questions about how to purchase, delivery times, or order problems need to be answered fast to avoid an abandoned cart.
+- Questions about how to purchase, delivery times, or order problems need to be answered fast to avoid an abandoned cart for Shopify and other e-commerce stores.
 By assigning a message, the social media marketing agency can ensure the customer receives a message from support in record time.

 3. Categorize Users and Add Notes

 Agorapulse’s social inbox allows you to see the sender’s name and profile for every comment and mention.
 This is a huge plus because it means you can easily follow them and engage with them later.

 You can also add labels to categorize users and internal notes to give your team context before contact.
 This could be especially useful if:

 - You are looking to build your follower base or influencer.
 Messages like this one on Twitter allow you to view their profile, followers, and location.
 From here you can reply, retweet and follow.

 - The commentator is a partner or affiliate of your brand and gets special support or conditions.

 - You want to see how engaged fans are on your page, so you can reward them or call on them to work alongside your brand as an influencer.